-Paying off debts can seem like an impossible task when you have more money going out than coming in.
+Creditors are people or organisations you owe money to, eg suppliers, lenders, Inland Revenue.
+Debts may seem difficult when you have more money going out than coming in.
 But if you explain your problem, your creditors may be open to a longer-term repayment plan.

 Talk to them early — creditors may be less sympathetic if you leave it until you’re thinking about closing your business.

 If you’re going to close your business it’s important to file your final returns and pay your taxes by the due date.
 If you know you can’t pay your tax on time and in full, talk to Inland Revenue as early as possible.

 Explain your position and explore what support might be available.
 If you bury your head in the sand and don’t pay, you’ll be charged interest and may face a penalty.